 Flank Steak: this grilled flank steak is made with a simple marinade.
 First, it’s tenderized with a meat pounder and then grilled to medium/rare.

 Sous Vide Steak: sous vide steak is a fool-proof way to cook a steak to a certain doneness.
 Finish it off in the grill or sear it on a cast-iron skillet.

 Any other leftover steak: got leftover steak?
 This is one of the best leftover steak recipes because your steak is already cooked!
-Use what you have, it will be great.
+Here are some cuts we recommend:

 When it comes to your steak temperature, it’s all preference.
 If you are using your steak hot off the grill, we suggest serving the steak warm.
 If you’re using leftover steak, cold steak is also delicious.

 This herby vinaigrette dressing is similar to a chimichurri sauce, just simplified and with more oil.
+It’s made in the food processor and pairs quite nicely with the steak.
 Here’s what you need: